 Melding Balinese tradition with five-star indulgence, Kupu Kupu Barong is a unique and refined resort perfect for anyone looking for luxury without wanting to compromise on culture.

-The Fit Traveller was a guest of Kupu Kupu Barong for this stay.
+The Fit Traveller was a guest of at the Jungle Retreat at Kupu Kupu Barong for this stay.
 As always, the opinions, words and images are authentically our own.